mircealungu/mircea/projects/maths-camp.md

 # MathsCamp - Personalized, adaptive, and social maths learning

 ![](../docs/assets/mathscamp-logo.png)
-The project started as a collaboration with [Simona Tudoran](https://www.linkedin.com/in/simona-tudoran-7a974a21/), a friend and maths teacher from London.
+The project started as a collaboration with [**Simona Tudoran**](https://www.linkedin.com/in/simona-tudoran-7a974a21/), a friend and maths teacher from London.
 She is really passionate about mathematics and teaching, and had many maths problems that she wanted to be able to share with students in an intelligent way.

 The project is available at [mathscamp.org](mathscamp.org).